Skip to main content

 Can I put pronouns on my UND business card and name badge?

 Yes!
-The University has guidelines on including gender pronouns on business cards and name badges.
+The University has guidelines on including pronouns on business cards and name badges.

 How do you use inclusive language?

 Examples include changing gendered language to non-gendered language.
-Gendered language is Ladies and gentlemen, men and women, guys and gals.
-Non-gendered language is Folks, y'all (you all), everyone, guests, anyone, team, students, faculty, staff.
+Gendered language can include ladies and gentlemen, men and women, guys and gals.
+Non-gendered language can include folks, y'all (you all), everyone, guests, anyone, team, students, faculty, staff.

 When should I ask for pronouns?